ammarshahzad365/Trace-Implementation/data-acquisition/DATA_STORAGE_REPORT.md

 CVE records have no internal cross-references at all: no `vulnerability` object points to another `vulnerability` object.
 Each CVE stands alone in `records/<year>/latest.json`; the only edges it carries point *out* of CVE entirely (§7.1).
-If you need CVE-to-CVE relatedness (e.g. shared CPEs, shared CWE) it has to be derived, not read off the record.
+CVE-to-CVE relatedness (e.g. shared CPEs, shared CWE) is not recorded and cannot be read off the record.

 ### 6.2 CWE — weakness hierarchy + category/view membership